rafasgj/rafaeljeffman.com/teaching/cs/basics/set-concepts.md

 $$ A \times B \times C = \{(a,b,c) \:|\: a \in A \land b \in B \land c \in C\} $$

 O produto cartesiano não é uma operação comutativa.
-Note que a ordem dos elementos é importante, e $A \times B$ \noteq $B \times A$.
+Note que a ordem dos elementos é importante, e $A \times B \neq B \times A$.

 Esta operação também não é associativa.
 Seja o conjunto $A = \\{1\\}$, então $(A \times A) \times A$ resulta em $\\{(1, 1), 1\\}$, enquanto $A \times (A \times A)$ resulta em $\\{1, (1, 1)\\}$.